kkots/ggxrd_freecam/README.md

 ## Description

-Allows to move camera freely in Guilty Gear Xrd Rev2 version 2211 (as of 20'th November 2023).
+Allows to move camera freely in Guilty Gear Xrd Rev2 version 2211 (as of 21'st January 2024).
 Also allows to play the game one frame at a time (only in training mode).
 Also allows to take screenshots of the game with transparency.
 No controller support (I don't own a controller).